x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-a-um-auto-attendant.md

 3. On the **New UM auto attendant** page, enter the following information:

   - **Name** Use this box to create the display name for the UM auto attendant.
 A UM auto attendant name is required and must be unique.
-However, it's used only for display purposes in the EAC and the Shell.
+However, it's used only for display purposes in the EAC and Exchange Online PowerShell.

     If you have to change the display name of the auto attendant after it's created, you must first delete the existing UM auto attendant and then create another auto attendant that has the appropriate name.
 If your organization uses multiple UM auto attendants, we recommend that you use meaningful names for your UM auto attendants.
 The maximum length of a UM auto attendant name is 64 characters, and it can include spaces.